Why You Should Grow Marigolds As Companion Plants

-We’ll discuss this in more detail, but first, did you know that there are actually different species of marigold?
+We’ll discuss this in more detail, but first, did you know that there are actually different species of marigolds?

 Types Of Marigolds

-1. French Marigolds (Tagetes patula) This species is popular among all types of gardeners.
+- French Marigolds (Tagetes patula) This species is popular among all types of gardeners.
 It’s a small growing annual to a height of 6 – 12 inches.
 The flowers come in colors of red, orange and yellow.
-The french marigold is also a hardy plant and loves growing in full sun.
+The French marigold is also a hardy plant and loves growing in full sun.

 3. Pot Marigold (Calendula officinalis) This species of marigold is a member of the daisy family.
 The flowers are actually edible.
 Plus, calendulas are often used for tea and the oil can be extracted for various natural remedies.
 The flowers come in colors of yellow and orange.